The 6 Best 1×12 Guitar Cabinets

-Orange have made a name for themselves with their quality products off at decent prices.
-PPC 112C is a 1×12” speaker cabinet, with 60 watts output.
-Inside you’ll find a 12” Celestion Vintage 30 speaker, giving you that classic British rock sound, with higher tones and nice, sizzling guitar sound.
+Orange have made a name for themselves with their quality products at decent prices.
+PPC 112C is a 1×12” speaker cabinet with 60 W output.
+Inside you’ll find a 12” Celestion Vintage 30 speaker, giving you that classic British rock sound, with higher tones and a nice, sizzling guitar sound.

 The size of this cabinet is 18” by 22”, making it quite cozy and compact.
-This is a perfect fit if you’re living in a smaller apartment or don’t have much space left, but you want a quality sound none the less.
-Pricewise this is a bit on an upper mid-range side, but for it, you’ll get a quality sound that will last you for years to come.
+This is a perfect fit if you’re living in a smaller apartment or don’t have much space, but you want a quality sound nonetheless.
+Pricewise, this is a bit on the upper mid-range side, but you’ll get a quality sound that will last you for years to come.

 2. Hughes & Kettner TubeMeister 112

-Another 60watt cabinet, Hughes & Kettner TubeMeister 112 is an upper class, a nice-quality cabinet for serious players to use.
-Same as the previous one, it’s equipped with a Celestion Vintage 30 12” speaker inside, with a maximum of 60 watts output.
+Another 60 W cabinet, Hughes & Kettner TubeMeister 112, is an upper-class, nice-quality cabinet for serious players.
+Same as the previous one, it’s equipped with a Celestion Vintage 30 12” speaker inside, with a maximum of 60 W output.

 3. Fender Super Champ SC112

 If you are looking for a cheaper way to get a cabinet, you might want to consider Fender Super Champ SC112.
 This is a nice, lightweight cabinet equipped with a single Celestion G12P-80 speaker.
-It has an 80-watt output, so you can use it even for some larger spaces, instead of the standard 60-watt cabinet.
+It has an 80 W output, so you can use it even for some larger spaces instead of the standard 60 W cabinet.

-It has an 8-ohm impedance, as well as the reinforced back for increased bass sound.
-Pricewise it’s a really low priced and affordable for everyone and with everything you might need.
-Also, the great thing is that it’s really light, so you can take it everywhere with you easily.
+It has an 8-ohm impedance, as well as a reinforced back for increased bass sound.
+Pricewise, it’s really low priced and affordable for everyone and offers everything you might need.
+Also, another great thing is that it’s really light, so you can take it everywhere with you easily.

 4. PRS Paul Reed Smith MT112

 PRS MT112 is a high-end 1×12” cabinet speaker.
-It’s equipped with a Celestion Vintage 30, which is a speaker to use for a 1×12” speaker as it seems.
-It produces 60 Watts of power and as all of the Celestion Vintage 30 speakers it has a 16 Ohms impedance, so beware of that if you plan on pairing it with other speakers.
+It’s equipped with a Celestion Vintage 30, which is a speaker to use for a 1×12” speaker, as it seems.
+It produces 60 W of power, and, like all of the Celestion Vintage 30 speakers, it has a 16 ohms impedance, so beware of that if you plan on pairing it with other speakers.

-As well as it’s high-end in quality, it’s also high-end in price, but for that amount of money, you’ll get a high-quality item that produces impressive sound quality.
+Besides being high-end in quality, it’s also high-end in price.
+For a larger amount of money, you’ll get an outstanding item that produces impressive sound quality.